bappasahabapi/HealthSync/Documentation.md

     - To handle the validation first install zod
     - then make a zod schema

-- 5 Creating User Login Functionality
+- 5: Creating User Login Functionality
+- 6: Generating Access Tokens for User Login